-being met

-- 5. In the two final steps of the planning process, marketers put the marketing strategy into action; then they monitor performance to ensure that objectives are achieved - 6.
-Sometimes strategies need to be modified if the product's or company's actual performance is not in line with expected results
+- c.
+Environmental effects can emerge both from within the organization and from the external environment. - 4.
+Formulating, implementing, and monitoring a marketing strategy - a.
+A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy. - A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price. - c.
+The strategy must be monitored to ensure that objectives are being met. - 5.
+In the two final steps of the planning process, marketers put the marketing strategy into action; then they monitor performance to ensure that objectives are achieved. - 6.
+Sometimes strategies need to be modified if the product's or company's actual performance is not in line with expected results.

 - 1. Distinguish between an organization's mission and its objectives.
 The firm's mission is the essential purpose that differentiates the company from others.
 Its objectives guide development of supporting marketing objectives and plans.
-Avon's mission is to be "the company for women."
-One of its objectives might be convert all its packaging to recycled materials. - 2.
+Sephora's mission is to be "the beauty authority."
+One of its objectives might be to convert all its packaging to recycled materials. - 2.
 What is the importance of the final step in the marketing planning process?
 In the final step of the marketing planning process, managers monitor performance to ensure that objectives are achieved.